SAP-samples/kyma-runtime-extension-samples/on-premise-docker-registry/README.md

    ```

 5. Deploy the test workload.
    > **NOTE:** In the [deployment file](./test-image-deployment/deployment.yaml), the image is specified as `localhost:30930/....`.
-This is the localhost wrt to the Kubernetes worker node, and the port is the NodePort of the nginx reverse proxy service.
+This is the localhost wrt to the Kubernetes worker node, and the port is the NodePort of the Nginx reverse proxy service.

    ```shell
    make deploy-test-workload